taikedz/our-pxe/pxe/PXE_on_Ubuntu.md

 * If the installer complains about "Bad mirror" (can't find archive), check that you are indeed using the server's IP address not its name in the pxelinux.cfg menu file

 * If the installer complains about "Bad mirror" (can't find archive), check that you have `/srv/install/ubuntu1504/dists/vivid/Release` (or trusty, precise, etc as appropriate)

+* If you drop to a busybox shell/initramfs prompt on boot from image, or if you get a mount failure message in a loop, the initramfs image could not find the files (here served under NFS) - check addresses and paths in your menu config, and that the NFS server is running

 ## Known issues